John Dingell represented Michigan from Ike to Obama

 Following the sudden death of his father in September 1955, Dingell, then a 29-year-old attorney, won a special election to succeed him.
 But the newly elected politician was no stranger to the Capitol.

-Alongside his congressman father, Dingell was serving as a page on the House floor when President Roosevelt asked Congress to declare war on Japan on Dec.
+Alongside his congressman father, Dingell was serving as a page on the House floor when President Franklin D. Roosevelt asked Congress to declare war on Japan on Dec.
 8, 1941.
 He supervised elevator operators while in college, and when he became the longest-serving U.S. House member in history in 2009, he recalled entering the chamber for the first time — as a 6-year-old — and being in awe of the East door.

 “I had never been in a place like this.
 I was a working-class kid from a Polish neighborhood in Detroit, and this was quite an event for me,” Dingell told Time magazine at the time.
 “I’ve only begun in later years to appreciate what it all meant.